flopp999/NIBEUplink-Domoticz/README.md

 You need to create an Access code before first use
 Click on the link below, you will get an error, that is OK
 https://api.nibeuplink.com/oauth/authorize?client_id=yyyyyy&scope=READSYSTEM&state=x&redirect_uri=https://api.nibeuplink.com/&response_type=code
-When you clicked it , in the address bar change yyyyyy to your Identifier
+Once you clicked it, in the address bar change yyyyyy to your Identifier, NOT YOUR SYSTEM ID!!!
 Then it will ask you to login and accept.
 When this is done the address bar will look something like below
 "h<span>ttps://a<span>pi.nib<span>euplink.com/?code=ndfhj3u38ufhswhnerjqa5zEyN-RmBgkTCc&state=x"
-Copy everything between "...code=" and "&state...", the code above is just an example, normally the code is ~380 characters Above example have access code "ndfhj3u38ufhswhnerjqa5zEyN-RmBgkTCc"
+Copy everything after "...code=" and before "&state...", the code above is just an example, normally the code is ~380 characters
+Above example have access code "ndfhj3u38ufhswhnerjqa5zEyN-RmBgkTCc"